 Dreyfuss, Hunter and Johnson make for a nice romantic triangle.
 They are every bit as good as the Spencer Tracy, Irene Dunne and Van Johnson triplet.
 John Goodman (Argo), in the old War Bond role, is actually an improvement — he is always a great addition to any movie.

-Audrey Hepburn (Roman Holiday), in her last theatrical movie, is the best thing about the film.
+Audrey Hepburn (Roman Holiday and Sabrina), in her last theatrical movie, is the best thing about the film.
 She plays the archangel ‘Hap.’
 Sadly, she only has two brief scenes.
 I wished she had been in more scenes because Hepburn single-handedly elevates the material a few notches.

 As you would expect from a Spielberg production, the movie’s technical elements are beyond reproach.
 John Williams’s (Star Wars and Superman) music score is very nice and Mikael Salomon’s (The Abyss and Backdraft) cinematography is appropriately lush.
 Sound, production design, etc., everything is of the highest quality.
 The visual effects — by Industrial Light & Magic — are top-notch too.
 My issues are with the script and the script alone.